 Pre-arrival services are programs funded by the Government of Canada to prepare immigrants for a life in Canada.

-These pre-arrival services assist with living and working in Canada, education, experience, licensing, connecting with the local community and much more.
+These pre-arrival services assist with living and working in Canada, education, experience, licensing, connecting with the local community, and much more.

 The best thing about pre-arrival services is they are funded by the Government of Canada and you are free to access as many of them as you like.

-Colour me delighted when I clicked the link and was taken to this wonderful page for getting help before arriving in Canada.
+Color me delighted when I clicked the link and was taken to this wonderful page for getting help before arriving in Canada.

 There are over 20 service providers to choose from.
 I have contacted four of these service providers so far.